 How does XHProf work with Dev Desktop in Mac OS X?

 XHProf is a function-level, hierarchical profiler for PHP.
 It has a simple HTML-based user interface.
 It was developed originally by Facebook and was open sourced in 2009.
-The difficult part of getting XHProf working on Acquia Dev Desktop has been done for you: the PHP extension (that is, the raw data collection component implemented in C) has been compiled for all versions of PHP supplied with Acquia Dev Desktop (5.3, 5.4, 5.5, 5.6, 7.0).
+The difficult part of getting XHProf working on Acquia Dev Desktop has been done for you: the PHP extension (that is, the raw data collection component implemented in C) has been compiled for versions of PHP supplied with Acquia Dev Desktop that support XHProf (5.3, 5.4, 5.5, 5.6).
+PHP 7 does not support XHProf.

 Setting up xhprof